Languages of Gibraltar

 The sole official language of Gibraltar, a British overseas territory, is English, which is used by the Government and in schools.
 The eponymous Gibraltarian English accent is spoken in the territory.

 Many of Gibraltar's linguistic influences come from its neighbours, Spain and Morocco.

 Most locals are bilingual, also speaking Spanish, because of Gibraltar's proximity to Spain.
 Most Gibraltarians converse in Llanito, their vernacular which is mostly based on Andalusian Spanish but with numerous loanwords from English as well other Mediterranean languages.
-However, because of the varied mix of ethnic groups which reside there, other languages such as Moroccan Berber, Moroccan Arabic and Hindi are also spoken on The Rock.
+However, because of the varied mix of ethnic groups which reside there, other languages such as Moroccan Berber, Moroccan Arabic and Hindi are also spoken in Gibraltar.

 Llanito

 Llanito (pronounced /es/) is the main local vernacular, and is unique to Gibraltar.
-It consists of an eclectic mix of Andalusian Spanish and British English, as well as elements from such languages as Maltese, Portuguese, Ligurian of the Genoese variety and Haketia.
+It consists of a mix of Andalusian Spanish and British English, as well as elements from such languages as Maltese, Portuguese, Ligurian of the Genoese variety and Haketia.

 Andalusian Spanish is the main constituent of Llanito, but is also heavily influenced by British English.
 However, it borrows words and expressions of many other languages, with over 500 words of Genoese and Hebrew origin.
 It also typically involves code-switching to English.

 The term Llanito is also used as an alternative demonym to Gibraltarian.